Learning to Prevent Leakage: Privacy-Preserving Inference in the Mobile Cloud: Formulation

-MACs are approximated by the sum of MACs in the convolutional and fully-connected layers as follows:
+\textbf{Computation} is represented by the total number of MACs (multiply–accumulate operation) of DNN operations \cite{liu2018demand}.
+Most MACs for inference lie in the convolutional (Conv) layers and the fully-connected (FC) layers, and are approximated as follows:.

 where $K$ represents the kernel size, $H_{out}, W_{out}$ are the height and width of output feature, and $C_{in}, C_{out}$ denote the number of input and output channels of the layer.
+Therefore, computation is represented as:

+\textbf{Latency} of running inference includes the running time on the device $\mathrm{T}_e$, the transfer latency from mobile to cloud $\mathrm{T}_t$ and the running time on the cloud $\mathrm{T}_c$.
+The cloud processing time is typically negligible compared with others and thus omitted.
+Formally, latency is formulated as:

+$\mathrm{T}(\mathrm{total})$ represents the running time if placing the entire model on the device.
+Since it is not practical to measure the real-world latency in our framework, we profile the latency beforehand with a similar approach to \cite{wang2020context}.

-Essentially, with a larger $S_{1}$/$S_{2}$, the storage or computation costs on the mobile device are lower, with more workload transferred to the cloud.
-We certainly can use a more complex latency or energy model for better describing the performance gain, but that is out of the scope of this work.
+Essentially, with a larger $S_{1}$, $S_{2}$ or $S_{3}$, the storage, computation, or latency costs on the mobile device are lower, with more workload transferred to the cloud.

 To sum up, {\em accuracy} $A$ is evaluated on the model jointly composed by the encoder and the DNN at the cloud. {\em Privacy loss} $P_{0}, P_{1}, P_{2}$ are defined as the amount of unintended information contained in the features released.
-The worse the adversary's performance in recovering inputs or inferring unintended properties of the input, the higher level of privacy the mechanism guarantees. {\em Performance indicator} $S_1, S_2$ are concerned with both the compression ratio and partitioning strategy.
-Among these metrics, privacy and accuracy are related to both model parameters and hyperparameters, while the performance indicator is mostly relevant to hyperparameters such as the number of parameters per layer, layer type, input size, etc. In the following section, we will introduce our reward objective function composed of the metrics and the strategy design space.
+The worse the adversary's performance in recovering inputs or inferring unintended properties of the input, the higher level of privacy the mechanism guarantees. {\em Resource utilization} $S_1, S_2$, $S_3$ are concerned with both the compression ratio and partitioning strategy.
+Among these metrics, privacy and accuracy are related to both model parameters and hyperparameters, while the resource utilization is mostly relevant to configuration hyperparameters such as the number of parameters per layer, layer type, input size, etc. In the following section, we will introduce our reward objective function composed of the metrics and the strategy design space.